mauretto78/simple-event-store-manager-bundle/README.md

         password: ~
         database: 'eventstore_demo'
         port: '27017'
+    return_type: 'array'
     elastic:
         host: 'localhost'
         port: '9200'
 ```

+* `return_type` is an optional parameter; you can choose between array or object to return aggregates
 * `api_format` is an optional parameter; you can choose between `json` (default), `xml` or `yaml`
 * `elastic` is an optional parameter; you can send your events to a Elastic server